exercism/bash/concepts/quoting/introduction.md

 ### Filename Expansion

 "Glob" patterns are used to express a concise pattern to match a set of files.
-For example, you might match all the TXT files in a directory with `*.txt`.
+For example, you might match all the Markdown files in a directory with `*.md`.
 [Glob patterns][glob] have existed since the invention of Unix.

 The glob wildcard characters are: